CircularDog/australian-government-documentary-style-csl/README.md

-custom-csl
+Autralian Government Citation Style - documentary-note
 ==========

-Repository with custom CSL style for download.
+Repository with .csl file for Australian Government documentary-note style, as of 2024.
 All styles are licensed under CC-BY-SA

+This is my first repo, please forgive weird formatting.